rollerworks/search/README.md

 --------

 The searching condition is build of fields and groups.
-Each field have any-type of value including ranges, comparisons and matchers (starts/ends with contains).
+Each field can have any-type of value including ranges, comparisons and matchers (starts/ends with contains).

 Groups can be nested at any level of depth.

 ## Input

-Input processing is possible for the following formats by default.
+Input processing is provided for the following formats.

 * Array
 * JSON
 * XML
 * FilterQuery (an easy to learn and use formula-based input format).

-> Each provided input format also provides an related exporter component.
+> Each provided input format also provides an related exporter.

 ## Formatter

 * Validation
-* Transformation (view representation to normalized and reverse)
+* Transformation (localized representation to normalized and reverse)
 * Removing of duplicated values
 * Optimizing of ranges: detecting and removing overlapping ranges
-* Connected values to Ranges (1,2,3,4,5 gets converted to 1-5)
+* Connected values to ranges (1,2,3,4,5 gets converted to 1-5)

 ## Types

-The following types are build (but can be replaced with your own if needed).
+The following types are build-in (but can be replaced with your own if needed).

-> Each type is internalized.
+> Each type is localized.

 * Birthday (with optional support for ages)
 * Choice